jednano/blink/README.md

 rules for this scenario.

-#### Where are the includes or mixins?
+#### Where are the includes and mixins?

-You might be wondering if blink supports includes.
-The answer is yes and no.
-It is a blink philosophy that includes have traditionally been used in cases where extension was more appropriate.
+You might be wondering if blink supports includes and mixins.
+The answer is yes and no. It is a blink philosophy that includes have traditionally been used in cases where extension was more appropriate.
 As such, the include paradigm has been included in the extenders themselves.
 All you have to do is extend everything and blink will determine whether your extension can be shared across rules or not.
 It's just one less thing for you to worry about and it results in automatically leaner CSS.

+As for mixins, they are really no different than functions, which are made available to you in normal JavaScript syntax.

+That said, you can, technically, include extenders in your rules.
+That is how blink works behind the scenes, so it does work, but it's undocumented, unsupported and encouraged against.
+If you come up with a valid use case, open an issue and it will be discussed.

 ### Rules